nlohmann/json/docs/mkdocs/docs/api/macros/json_diagnostics.md

 ## Notes

-!!! danger "ABI incompatibility"
+!!! note "ABI compatibility"

-    As this macro changes the definition of the `basic_json` object, it MUST be defined in the same way globally, even across different compilation units: `basic_json` objects with differently defined `JSON_DIAGNOSTICS` macros are not compatible!
+    As of version 3.11.0, this macro is no longer required to be defined consistently throughout a codebase to avoid One Definition Rule (ODR) violations, as the value of this macro is encoded in the namespace, resulting in distinct symbol names.

+    This allows different parts of a codebase to use different versions or configurations of this library without causing improper behavior.

+    Where possible, it is still recommended that all code define this the same way for maximum interoperability.

 ## Examples